-Under the Victorian Privacy and Data Protection Act 2014 (PDP Act), the Information Commissioner has the function of issuing guidelines for the Information Privacy Principles (IPPs).
-The IPPs outline the minimum standard for the collection, storage, handling, use and disclosure of personal information by Victorian public sector (VPS) organisations.
-The IPPs are relevant for all VPS organisations, as well as some private or community sector organisations where those organisations are carrying out functions under a State contract with a Victorian public sector organisation.1
+Under the Victorian Privacy and Data Protection Act 2014 (PDP Act), the Information Commissioner has the function of issuing guidelines for the Information Privacy Principles (IPPs).1 The IPPs outline the minimum standard for the collection, storage, handling, use, disclosure and destruction of personal information by Victorian public sector (VPS) organisations.
+The IPPs are relevant for all VPS organisations, as well as some private or community sector organisations where those organisations are carrying out functions under a State contract with a Victorian public sector organisation.2

 These Guidelines should be read together with the full text of the IPPs.
 In practice, the IPPs often interact.
-The application of the IPPs can differ depending on the context of the situation.
-Context is important, so organisations should apply the IPPs on a case by case basis.
+The application of the IPPs can differ depending on the context of the situation, so organisations should apply the IPPs on a case by case basis.

 Objects of the PDP Act and the Information Lifecycle

-Organisations should apply the IPPs with the objects of the PDP Act in mind.2 They are:
+Organisations should apply the IPPs with the objects of the PDP Act in mind.3 They are:

 - to balance the public interest in the free flow of information with the public interest in protecting the privacy of personal information in the public sector;